Nakeyan/xenfetch/README.md

    Modify the sysinfo.txt file to customize the system information output.

----

-## Issues and Contributing
+## Contributing

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Feel free to submit issues and pull requests.
+Contributions are welcome!

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.